 All trades, of the few taken at this point, must have a valid setup based on the stock strategy you are using.
 If you can’t find a trade with a valid setup (cup and handle or continuation pattern) then stay out until you have a valid setup.

 This is early in the trend.
 There is money to be made, but as the uptrend unfolds there is MUCH more to be made.
 So we don’t need to rush in.
-Grab one or two good stocks if they set up properly, but don’t dive in 100% just yet.
+Allocate a portion of your capital to good stocks if they set up properly, but don’t dive in 100% just yet.

 On small typical corrections, like 3% to 7%, in the S&P 500 we may not get follow-through days to signal the emergence of a new uptrend.
 This is because a small correction isn’t a big deal.
 We don’t need to see that big surge in volume come in, because the price didn’t decline much and we probably weren’t even stopped out of all our positions.